open-telemetry/oteps/text/0155-external-modules.md

 We cannot possibly expect that all these integrations will be provided by the core maintainers of OpenTelemetry.
 We hope that wider community will integrate their projects with OpenTelemetry.
-We have to encourage that by providing great documentation, examples and tooling to integration authors, while still providing our end-users with some way to discover all available Otel components together with some visibility into their quality.
+We have to encourage that by providing great documentation, examples and tooling to integration authors, while still providing our end-users with some way to discover all available OpenTelemetry components together with some visibility into their quality.

 ## Explanation

-The [OpenTelemetry Registry](https://opentelemetry.io/registry/) serves as a central catalogue of all known Otel components, both provided by core maintainers of the project and any third party.
+The [OpenTelemetry Registry](https://opentelemetry.io/registry/) serves as a central catalogue of all known OpenTelemetry components, both provided by core maintainers of the project and any third party.

 In order for a component to be included into Registry its authors have to fill a [self-assessment form](#registry-self-assessment-form).

-The registry should allow a clear visibility of component's ownership, quality and compatibility with other Otel components.
+The registry should allow a clear visibility of component's ownership, quality and compatibility with other OpenTelemetry components.

 A component can be removed from the Registry if any declaration from the self-assessment form is violated and not remedied in a timely manner, provisionally one or two weeks.